Chasing happiness is overrated.

 Lately, I’ve been thinking a lot about mindfulness.
-About life and the emotions which so often control us.
-I couldn’t get past how certain emotions are labeled as “good” and others as “bad”.
+About life and the emotions that so often control us.
+I can’t get past how certain emotions are labeled as “good” and others as “bad”.
 How if you get upset or jealous you feel ashamed and try to stop the feelings as quickly as possible.
 We think we can hide an emotion long enough that it will make it go away.
 We truly believe that if we don’t admit to feeling something it means we don’t.

 Out of sight out of mind right?

 People do their best to hide from bad emotions and only feel the good ones, but that’s not how life works.
 We are a constant mix of happiness, anger, anxiety, surprise, and disappointment (amongst other things).
 It’s vital to not dismiss any of our feelings as unimportant but instead learn to focus our awareness on the present moment.
 One of the most important things we can learn in life is to calmly acknowledge (and more importantly), accept our feelings, thoughts, and flaws as part of who we are.

 We all need to learn how to sit with our emotions whether they are “good” or “bad” and I’ll be honest, it’s fucking hard sometimes.

 But until we accept that all emotions have equal importance in our lives we won’t be able to find peace.